acschmit/cryptography/README.md

 		byte[] salt = new byte[SALT_SIZE];
 		random.nextBytes(salt);

-		aes.generateKey(password, salt);
+		// Create the AES Key using password and salt. aes.generateKey(password, salt);

+		// Encode and Decode a string then compare to verify they are the same.
 		String clear_text = "This is a test";
 		byte[] enc_bytes = aes.encode(clear_text.getBytes("UTF-8"));
 		byte[] dec_bytes = aes.decode(enc_bytes);